microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-00.md

 ### Azure DevOps or GitHub

-You can [create an Azure DevOps project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser) and use Azure Pipelines for CI/CD.
-If you prefer to use GitHub Actions, [create a new GitHub repository](https://docs.github.com/en/get-started/quickstart/create-a-repo).
+You can [create an Azure DevOps project](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=browser) to use Azure Pipelines for CI/CD.
+If you prefer to use GitHub Actions instead, you must [create a new GitHub repository](https://docs.github.com/en/get-started/quickstart/create-a-repo).

 ### Postman